zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

-Select the "Checklist" tab in the sidebar.
+Select the **Checklist** tab in the sidebar.
 If you can't see it, your Zammad admin disabled it.
 You can only add or edit a checklist, if you have the permission to edit the ticket.

 In the checklist sidebar, you can: